 Discourage the behavior by creating a negative outcome

-Even though the ‘leave it’ command is among the first few pieces of training you should invest in, sometimes your dog will not stop.
-This is especially in the case where he is eating the rocks to get to you.
-However, you can create a negative association with his behavior to particularly annoy him every time he picks a rock in his mouth.
+Even though the ‘leave it’ command is among the first few pieces of training you should invest in; sometimes your dog will not stop.
+This is mainly in the case where he is eating the rocks to get to you.
+However, you can create a negative association with his behavior to mostly annoy him whenever he picks a stone in his mouth.

-Treat stress and anxiety
+Treat stress and anxiety.

 Get a basket muzzle

 If your dog is a chronic rock eater, it is time to prevent the habit altogether.
 Even though it might sound quite unfair to mask your dog’s mouth, it is necessary, especially when walking the dog in areas with small rocks and pebbles.
 This will keep him from eating the stones altogether.

 Sometimes, you might have to have your dog wearing the latter, especially when you are not around to supervise him.
 Get a basket muzzle that allows your dog to breathe.

 In conclusion, getting your dog to stop eating rocks is not a one-day activity.
 You must be resilient and train him until he finally drops the habit.
 As mentioned earlier, consider taking him to the vet if you see any symptoms in the article.